RoboSDK/Flow/README.md

 **Not yet implemented**: At the moment channels use a multi-producer scheme, so if only one producer exists in that channel, then it is inefficient due to synchronization of atomics.
-There will be a way to make channels that are single producer single consumer in the future.
+There will be a way to make channels that are single producer single receiver in the future.
 These will be done by tightly linking multiple functions and generating private channels that are inaccessible through the main network.
 Think of it as creating a subnet within the network.

 Each of the operations in the network will begin and start to process data and eventually reach a frequency.

 Looking at the original example: `{()->A , (A)->B, (B)->C, (C)}`

-At t0 the two transformers and consumer at the end will be waiting for messages and the producer will begin to produce data.
+At t0 the two transformers and receiver at the end will be waiting for messages and the producer will begin to produce data.
 This could be through a network socket that has no local dependencies (e.g. sensor data).

 At t1 The first transformer receives the first message and transforms it, and at the same time the producer begins producing a second piece of data.

-This keeps going until all 4 operations are constantly communicating information to the final consumer with some frequency.
+This keeps going until all 4 operations are constantly communicating information to the final receiver with some frequency.

 <a name="1-3-Cancellation"></a>